nncl/python-mongodb/readme.md

 # Python Training: MongoDB

-Studying how work on MongoDB with Python.
+Studying how to work with MongoDB and Python.

 ## Getting Started